nobrin/macaron/README.rst

 License
 ==================

-Code and documentation are available according to the MIT License:
+Code and documentation are available according to the MIT License.

 .. include:: LICENSE
   :literal: